Hometown - YA Fiction - Work in Progress

 around, fists clenched, still looking to fight.
 I kept looking around, waiting

 for something to happen.
-The stadium lights glowed, fog settling over the
+The stadium lights glowed, fog and tear gas settling

 Then the news lady came rushing at